Carreau/phd-dissertation/parts/cells.rst

 """""""

-`Formins` are polymerase proteins that will increase the polymerisation rate of actin filament by dimerising and binding to the barbed end.
+`Formins` are polymerase proteins that will increase the polymerisation rate of actin filament by dimerizing and binding to the barbed end.
 It has the particularity of being processive, meaning that it will stay bound to the barbed and while catalysing the addition of new monomers.
 The processivity of formins also permit the control of the localization of actin polymerisation